 All degree requirements for the doctorate must be completed within five years following the semester or summer session in which the candidate successfully completes the qualifying examination, but extensions up to an additional 5 years may be requested for a total of 10 years.
 All requests should be initiated by the Director of Graduate Studies and be accompanied by a letter of support from the student's mentor.
 An extension of up to one year may be approved by the Senior Associate Dean of the Graduate School.
 Requests for extensions longer than one year must be considered by Graduate Council.
 All requests should be initiated by the Director of Graduate Studies and must include a recommendation on whether or not a retake of the qualifying examination should be a requirement of the extension.
-If requested, failure to pass the re-examination will result in the termination of degree candidacy; a second re-examination is not permitted.
-Failure to complete all degree requirements within 10 years of initially taking the qualifying residency requirements must again be met if the student subsequently seeks readmission to the doctoral program.
+If requested, failure to pass the reexamination will result in the termination of degree candidacy; a second re-examination is not permitted.
+Failure to complete all degree requirements within 10 years of initially taking the qualifying examination will also result in the termination of degree candidacy.